Like a Thief in the Night

 God knows where you will end up.

 What is the destiny of the saved?

 Let me sum up the message of this passage in just four simple words: Our Destiny is Deliverance.
-If you know Jesus Christ, you won’t have to face the terrors of the Last Days.
-You won’t have go to through the Tribulation and you won’t have to spend eternity in hell either.
+If you know Jesus Christ, you are completely delivered from the wrath of God—now and in the future.

 Light and darkness